tefwilliams/chess/README.md

 ## Outstanding issues

+- Castling occurs when re-clicking on king
-- Castling does not move rook
+- Castling does not correctly move king
+- Take piece icon shows incorrectly when castling
-- Two castling tests are failing
+- Expand castling test coverage